-If you’ve been wondering about experiencing an Inner Mouth Buccal Face Massage or you are a professional yourself seeking to learn more about the Buccal Face Massage treatment, read on!
-You’ll love this breakdown of anything and everything Inner Mouth Buccal Massage you may be curious about.
+If you’ve been wondering about experiencing an Inner Mouth Buccal Facial Massage or you are a professional yourself seeking to learn more about the Buccal Face Massage treatment, read on enjoy this breakdown of everything Inner Mouth Buccal Massage you may be curious about.

 In the above photo, this treatment was done with less than 5 products, as I wanted to focus entirely on movement.
-Great products obviously compliment facial massages but I wanted to really dissect a movement only face massage treatment.
-I oil cleansed with Organic Jojoba oil, used organic Rosewater throughout treatment, facial cupping, honey enzyme mask, slight extractions after warming skin with hot towels and then straight into the external Face Massage portion, followed by the Inner Mouth Buccal Massage portion.
+Great products obviously complement facial massages but I wanted to dissect a movement-only face massage treatment.
+I oil cleansed with Organic Jojoba oil, also a great gua sha oil, misted organic Rosewater throughout the treatment, facial cupping, honey enzyme mask, slight extractions after warming the skin with hot towels, and then straight into the external Sculpting Face Massage portion, followed by the Inner Mouth Buccal Massage portion.

-Any redness in the photos is blood that has been brought to the surface of the skin and has nothing to do with activity of products.
-This flush is beneficial to skin, as blood is what delivers nourishment to tissue and seeing the blood at the surface can also reflect deeper blood stasis that is now clearing from the face massage.
+Any redness in the photos is blood that has been brought to the surface of the skin.
+And has nothing to do with the activity of products.
+This flush is beneficial to the skin, as blood is what delivers nourishment to tissue.
+Seeing the blood at the surface can also reflect deeper blood stasis that is now clearing from the face massage.
 The skin overall is brighter, has more clarity and fluid has cleared around the jaw and cheeks.

 What is the Sculpting Inner Mouth Buccal Face Massage?

 The Sculpting Inner Mouth Buccal Face Massage is a specialty face massage that works inside the mouth to access deeper layers of the face and facial muscles.
-The technique works on superficial to deep layers of facial anatomy, with a focus on facial muscles.
+The technique works on superficial to deep layers of facial anatomy, with a focus on facial muscles and fascia.

 How Our Face Muscles Affect Skin Appearance

 Unlike muscles throughout the body, facial muscles are extremely unique, as they attach to other muscles and to the skin.
-They originate from the surface of the skull bone and insert on the surface of the skin.
+They originate from the surface of the skull bone and are inserted on the surface of the skin.
 Face muscles are mimetic muscles, which means they reflect emotion.
-You can often tell what someone is thinking just by the way they look, no words necessary.
-This deeply affects the connection between facial expression, tension and stress patterns in relation to the appearance of the skin.
+You can often tell what someone is thinking just by the way they look, no words are necessary.
+This deeply affects the connection between facial expression, tension, and stress patterns in relation to the appearance of the skin.

-Because of the unique way the face muscles attach to the skin, when face muscles become tight and tense, or the opposite, slack and under toned, this can impair blood flow, overall circulation and can lead to lackluster skin appearances and an acceleration of skin changes.
+Because of the unique way the facial muscles attach to the skin, when face muscles become tight and tense, or the opposite, slack and under-toned, which can impair blood flow, circulation and can lead to lackluster skin appearances and an acceleration of aging skin changes.

 Fascia and the Skin

 We cannot address the muscles without addressing the Fascia.
-Fascia is fibrous, collagen based connective tissue found throughout the entire body, connected to and covering all muscles, ligaments and tendons, compactly holds muscles in place and provides lubrication to tissues.
-Fascia is the tissue that unites the musculoskeletal, circulatory and nervous system.
+Fascia is a fibrous, collagen-based connective tissue found throughout the entire body.
+Connected to and covering all muscles, ligaments, and tendons, compactly holds muscles in place and provides lubrication to tissues.
+Fascia is the tissue that unites the musculoskeletal, circulatory, and nervous systems.
 (Very cool!)

 Fascia holds hydration and naturally stiffens with age.
-Therefore, fascia needs to be properly manipulated, refreshed and flushed through movement in to keep the body hydrated and to absorb the water we drink.
-Hyaluronic Acid also naturally occurs in fascia and anytime fascia unwinds, skin naturally unwinds and hydrates.
-Supporting fascia through massage can change the appearance of the skin, support fat distribution and naturally increase hydration.
+Therefore, fascia needs to be properly manipulated, refreshed and flushed through movement to keep the body hydrated and to absorb the water we drink.
+Hyaluronic Acid also naturally occurs in the fascia and when the fascia unwinds through decompression, the skin naturally unwinds and hydrates.
+Supporting fascia through massage can change the appearance of the skin, supports fat distribution, and naturally increases hydration.

-Light pigmentation has flushed, blood stasis is clearing, jaw is more defined, neck is lifted and the sides of the mouth are less heavy.
+Light pigmentation has flushed, blood stasis is clearing, the jaw is more defined, the neck is lifted and the sides of the mouth are less heavy.

 Therapeutic Benefits of Inner Mouth Buccal Face Massage

-Interestingly enough, the Inner Mouth Buccal Face Massage yields both aesthetic and psycho emotional results.
+Interestingly enough, the Inner Mouth Buccal Face Massage yields both aesthetic and psycho-emotional results.
 We live in a society that glorifies ignoring and suppressing emotions/feelings.
-This is a form of swallowing things/experiences that often need tending to but instead become held in the body and overtime will reflect in tension, illness and dis-ease.
+This is a form of swallowing things/experiences that often need tending to but instead become held in the body and over time can reflect in tension and disease.

-What this means is that there are often emotional and physical layers of intertwined tension that can be found in the face and head if there is chronic teeth grinding, jaw clenching or headaches occuring.
-This is an entire topic of its own but in relation to the jaw and head, Inner Mouth Buccal Face Massage can assist in relieving this tension through a non-conventional approach.
+There are often emotional and physical layers of intertwined tension that can be found in the face and head if there is chronic teeth grinding, jaw clenching or headaches occurring.
+Inner Mouth Buccal Face Massage can assist in relieving this tension around the jaw and head through a non-conventional approach.

 Benefits of Inner Mouth Buccal Face Massage for the Jaw and TMJ concerns

-The masseter is the strongest muscle in the body and it is an innate stress response in humans to clench our jaw in times of physical or emotional stress.
+The masseter is one of the strongest muscles in the body.
+It is an innate stress response in humans to clench our jaw in times of physical or emotional stress.

 If you’d like to learn a few more natural ways to approach jaw pain and concerns, take a peek here for more jaw care tips.

-However, to circle back to the common thread of why most clients book the Inner Mouth Buccal Face Massage, this treatment reflects immediate results and benefits in the skin, clients leave feeling relaxed and rejuvenated and many have also said that they sleep great after their treatment too.
+To circle back to the common thread of why most clients book the Inner Mouth Buccal Face Massage, this treatment reflects immediate results and benefits in the skin, clients leave feeling relaxed, rejuvenated and many say that they sleep great after their treatment too.

-Face overall slimmer and less heavy, in particular around the nasal labial area, complexion is brighter with deepened clarity and an overall more sculpted shape and appearance.
-The lighting is of course different in the 3rd photo but for sure reflects the clearing and sculpting around the jaw and mouth area.
+Face overall slimmer and less heavy.
+In particular, around the nasal labial area, the complexion is brighter with deepened clarity.
+And an overall more sculpted shape and appearance.
+The lighting is of course different in the 3rd photo but certainly reflects the clearing and sculpting around the mouth and jaw area.

-This was my amazing model and very good friend Tara’s first time receiving a treatment from me and first time ever experiencing an Inner Mouth Buccal Massage treatment.
+This was my amazing model and very good friend Tara’s first time receiving treatment from me.
+And first time experiencing an Inner Mouth Buccal Massage treatment.

 Massage is cumulative!
-Just like working out, you have to keep up to continuing building on the results.
+Just like working out, you have to keep up to continue building on the results.

 The key to lasting face massage results is consistency.
-Ideally clients should keep up with a face massage routine at least 4 nights a week and can opt for series of treatments close together to begin with, once a week or bi-weekly, and then once a month for skin health maintenance.
+Ideally, clients should keep up with a face massage routine at least 4 nights a week.
+And can opt for a series of treatments close together to begin with, once a week or bi-weekly, and then once a month for skin health maintenance.

 What does the Inner Mouth Buccal Face Massage feel like?

-There is an intention and “mini workout” applied to each and every face muscle worked throughout (my) treatments.
+There is an intention and “mini workout” applied to each and every face muscle worked throughout (my) self developed protocol.
 Inner Mouth Buccal Face Massage is a deep yet soothing massage and often puts clients into a theta relaxed state.
 This is the ideal state for clients, as it is where the nervous system is able to receive restorative and healing benefits.
-Ideally this treatment is relaxing and supports relaxation.
-Some clients usually feel the most tension, like a hurt so good deep tissue massage, during the first 1-2 treatments, if that.
+Ideally, this treatment is relaxing and supports relaxation.
+Some clients usually feel the most tension decompression, like a hurt-so-good deep tissue massage, during just the initial 1-2 treatments.

 Key results and benefits of Inner Mouth Buccal Face Massage

-- When skin has stagnant fluid, it will appear and feel slack and heavy.
-Face massage assists in clearing and draining lymph and fluid build up, diminishing puffiness and clearing metabolic waste, yielding firmer skin and more taught appearance.
+- When the skin has a stagnant fluid, it will appear and feel slack and heavy.
+Face massage assists in lymphatic drainage and clearing fluid buildup, diminishing puffiness and clearing metabolic waste, yielding firmer skin and a more taught appearance.

 - Lifted and sculpted appearance.